erik-usekase/fundedhere-etl/docs/TESTING.md

 - **Synthetic scenarios** (e.g., transfer-only SKUs, missing mappings) to stress-test edge cases.
 - A `make test-fixtures` target that loads each fixture into a sandbox schema, runs the ETL, and uses the same parity scripts to diff against expectations.

-Once finance provides updated exports, these fixtures will let us update expectations and rerun the suite without manual spreadsheet comparisons.
+Once finance provides updated exports, these fixtures will let us update expectations and rerun the suite without manual CSV comparisons.

 ## 5. When Tests Fail
 - **Header or mapping failures** usually mean the input CSVs have new columns or the mapping file is stale.
 - **Row-count parity** indicates mart views were not refreshed or a mapping is missing.
-- **Totals/spreadsheet parity** highlight true data mismatches—re-run `make refresh` and re-check the source CSVs.
+- **Totals/reference parity** highlight true data mismatches—re-run `make refresh` and re-check the source CSVs.
 - **Variance tolerance** remains a known gap until the business defines acceptable ranges.

 Keep this guide updated as new tests or fixtures are introduced.